scouzi1966/vesta-mac-dist/README.md

 ## Latest app release --> https://github.com/scouzi1966/vesta-mac-dist/releases/tag/v0.8.0

+# NOTICE: Some users are reporting issues with the v0.8.0.
+I invite users to use v0.7.0 if you have any issues.
+I'm working on identifying the root cause.
+Thank you for your patience. v0.7.0 is located here: --> https://github.com/scouzi1966/vesta-mac-dist/releases/tag/v0.7.0

 ## 🚀 What's new in 0.8.0 (Oct 11, 2025)
 - **Native french language support in GUI** - Make sure Languange and Regions, Siri settings are all aligned properly
 - **Saved advanced settings** - Save the advanced settings (and restore) for experimentation